paru-de/dutytldr/tldr/alliance/hw/3-dun-scaith.md

 - Boss now has guaranteed crits.
 - Stack marker with eye: Stack up, face away from marked player.
 - Glowing gate: Some players must move into it and kill an add.
-- Tower phase: Do not go into the center circle.
-Tanks only.
+- Tower phase: Do not go into the center circle if you're not the tank.
 - Earth Shaker: Spread out.
 Conal AoE starting from boss position towards marked players.